 Would you like to learn how a microcontroller, like an Arduino, could read the analog voltage produced by a voltage divider?
 You can do so with our analog-to-digital converters tutorial.

 Learn how to use varrying levels of voltage to control other devices with our pulse width modulation tutorial.

-You may also be interested in using voltage divider circuits to switch from one logic level to the next.
+You may also be interested in using voltage divider circuits and logic level converters to switch from one logic level to the next.

 - Voltage: 3.3 vs 5

 - Migration From 3.3 V to 2.5 V Power Supplies for Logic Devices